gvwilson/thirdbit/src/fiction/bear/index.md

 As she opened her mouth, not knowing what she was going to say, the prince cut her off.
-"But right now I suppose you want to check on your cloud?" he asked loudly, glancing significantly at Manpa and Jinpa and then back at her.
+"But right now I suppose you want to check on your cloud?" he asked loudly, glancing significantly at Manpa and Rinpa and then back at her.

 "Um, yes, I should.
 Oh, um…" Without waiting for a reply, the prince had slipped his arm through hers and set off toward the back